 - 2 pieces dried bay leaves dahon ng laurel

-- 1 tsp ground black pepper paminta
+- 1 teaspoon ground black pepper paminta

 - Fish sauce patis to taste